CarlBrendt/AI_Blog_Generator/README.md

 # AI Blog Generator
 ## This is a small backend template for generating posts from youtube videos.
-This template is used in a company's web application as one of several functions
+This template is used in a company's web application as one of several features

 # How to run on localhost
 ## Using Docker